GerHobbelt/HTMLawed/htmLawed_README.txt

   '1' - yes  *

   *make_tag_strict*
-  Transform/remove these non-strict XHTML elements, even if they are allowed by the admin: 'applet' 'center' 'dir' 'embed' 'font' 'isindex' 'menu' 's' 'strike' 'u'; see section:- #3.3.2
+  Transform/remove these non-strict XHTML elements, even if they are allowed by the admin: 'acronym' 'applet' 'big' 'center' 'dir' 'font' 'isindex' 's' 'strike' 'tt'; see section:- #3.3.2

-  '0' - no  ^
+  '0' - no
-  '1' - yes, but leave 'applet', 'embed' and 'isindex' elements that currently can't be transformed  * '2' - yes, removing 'applet', 'embed' and 'isindex' elements and their contents (nested elements remain)  ~
+  '1' - yes, but leave 'applet' and 'isindex' that currently can't be transformed  *^ '2' - yes, removing 'applet' and 'isindex' elements and their contents (nested elements remain)  ~^

   *named_entity*
   Allow non-universal named HTML entities, or convert to numeric ones; see section:- #3.2